alchemydc/seedling/.ai/memory-bank/activeContext.md

 ## Learnings and Project Insights
 - CORS and asset hosting can impact embedded media reliability
 - User preferences (e.g., audio player visibility) should persist across sessions
+- Mobile browsers may require different UX for audio playback; not all fixes work as expected